 The District's intent as it becomes more effective at implementing high impact natural resources projects is to diversify its funding sources.
 The District has historically relied on its ad valorum tax levy to support its capital improvement program, but increasingly will look to use its tax levy as one component of multi-sourced project funding.
-This will include leveraging grants, county financing, and partner funding for
+This will include leveraging grants, county financing, and partner funding for export wetlands

-Low dissolved oxygen
+Excess nutrients Low dissolved oxygen Phosphorous